 The cost of funding the Plan will be shared by the employee and the County through regular contributions each pay period.
-The County shall contribute seventy-five percent (75%) of the total cost of providing the employee's benefit, and the employee shall contribute, through payroll deduction, the remaining twenty-five percent (25%).
-In addition, effective July 1, 1996, the contribution for employees hired before July 1, 1995 will be increased by an amount equal to one percent (1%) of the employee's annual salary, and the employees hired on or after July 1, 1995 will be increased by an amount equal to two percent (2%) of the employee's annual salary, and the employee's annual sa
+Effective July 1, 2005 the contribution rate for employees hired before July 1, 1995 shall be twelve percent (12%) of the employee's annual salary.
+The contribution rate for employees hired on or after July 1, 1995 shall be thirteen percent (13%) of the employee's annual salary.
+The County shall contribute such amount as are actuarially determined to be necessary to provide for the benefits under the Plan.

-F. Purchase of Service with Accrued Leave
+H. Section 8.
+Purchase of Service with Accrued Leave

-Effective July 1, 1999, the Comprehensive Pension Plan will be modified to provide for the purchase of additional months of creditable service after twenty-two and one-half (22 1/2) years of service with annual and sick leave (forty (40) hours of annual leave/eighty (80) hours of sick leave to purchase one (1) month of creditable service).
-[See also paragraph C. of Annual Leave accumulation and carryover in Article 35 (Annual Leave)]
+Effective July 1, 2001, the Comprehensive Pension Plan will be modified to provide for the purchase of additional months of creditable service after twenty (20) years of service with annual and sick leave (forty (40) hours of annual leave/eighty (80) hours of sick leave to purchase one (1) month of creditable service).
+[See also paragraph 3. of Annual Leave Accumulation and Carryover in Article 35 (Annual Leave)]